biojs/edu/series/101/30_package_basics.md

 Use our [slush generator](https://github.com/biojs/slush-biojs) to bootstrap your new project.

-1. Install slush
+1) Install slush

 ~~~
 npm install -g slush slush-biojs
 ~~~

-2. Bootstrap your new project
+2) Bootstrap your new project

 ~~~
 mkdir <your-project>
 cd <your-project> && slush biojs
 ~~~

-3. Answer all questions
+3) Answer all questions

+Our first component will be a pure parser, so you can answer `no` when being asked for visualization support (the next tutorial will use this parser for a visualization).

 ~~~
 ?
 Module name?: biojs-vis-msa